-Getting a FAIR SHAKE

-from your insurance company:
+Getting a FAIR SHAKE from your insurance company:

-Whether you're just beginning the search for a decent plan or already have coverage, you should be aware of your rights and the rules insurance companies must abide by under the new law.
+As you begin your search for health insurance, you should be aware of the rules insurance companies must abide by under the new law.
+These basic protections are slated to come on line beginning this year.

-- The right to stay on your parents' family health insurance plan until age 26. - The right to coverage that cannot be dropped when an unexpected condition or accident makes your care expensive. - The right to an appeal process if coverage for needed care is denied by your insurer. - The right to clear, understandable information about the cost and quality of insurance plans so that you can choose the plan that works best for you. - The right to choose your own primary care doctor or pediatrician and to see an ob/gyn without a referral.
+1 The right to stay on your parents' family health insurance plan until age 26.

+2 The right to coverage that cannot be dropped when an unexpected condition or accident makes your care expensive.

+3 The right to an appeal process if coverage for needed care is denied by your insurer.

+1 The right to information about the cost of insurance and the quality of insurance benefits so that you can choose the plan that works best for you.
+5 The right to choose your own primary care doctor, including an obstetrician/ gynecologist or pediatrician.

-- The right to emergency care when and where you need it without huge out-of-network costs or prior authorization. - The right to a rebate if your insurer spends less than 80% (or 85% in many cases) of your premiums on care. - The right to free preventive care in any new insurance policy to keep you healthy and hold your health care costs down. - The right for children under 19 to get coverage, even if they have a pre-existing health condition. - The right to receive essential health services with no lifetime or unreasonable annual dollar limits on your medical costs.
+6 The right to emergency care when and where you need it without huge out-of-network costs.

+7 The right to a rebate if your insurer spends less than 80% of your premiums on care.

+S The right to free preventive care in any new insurance policy to keep you healthy and your health care costs down.

+The right to get your children under 19 covered, even if they have a preexisting health condition.

 If your insurer fails to respect your new rights, contact your state's insurance commissioner.
-Go to www.naic.org/documents/members_membershiplist.pdf for details on how to report insurance company abuses.
+Go to www.naic.org/documents/members\membershiplist.pdf for details on how to report insurance company abuses.